elixir-europe-training/Learning-Paths-Handbook/docs/chapters/introduction.md

+!!! note "Definition"

-!!!
-"A learning path is a sequence that leads a learner through different learning modules.
-These modules could be courses or training materials, designed to progressively enhance a learner's thinking skills from basic to advanced levels, ensuring a comprehensive understanding of the subject by the end of the path."
+A learning path is a sequence that leads a learner through different learning modules.
+These modules could be courses or training materials, designed to progressively enhance a learner's thinking skills from basic to advanced levels, ensuring a comprehensive understanding of the subject by the end of the path.

 ## Key Properties of Learning Paths